-Sheikh Chilli’s Tomb Kurukshetra: Next place to visit in Kurukshetra after completing above places is Sthaneshwar Mahadev Temple situated in Kuber Colony.
+Sheikh Chilli’s Tomb Kurukshetra: Next place to visit in Kurukshetra after completing places is Sthaneshwar Mahadev Temple situated in Kuber Colony.
 En-route to Sthaneshwar Mahadev Temple lies The Sheikh Chilli’s Tomb.
 Sheikh Chilli was a Sufi saint and the teacher of Mughal Prince Dara Shikoh (Brother of Aurangzeb).
 The compound has two tomb and other is believed to be of his wife.
-The both tomb were built in Mughal and Persian style of Architecture.
+Both tombs were built in Mughal and Persian style of Architecture.

 The compound also features a Madrasa and a mosque called Pather Masjid (Stone Mosque).
 Archaeological Survey of India runs a museum within the same complex and the museum displays archaeological findings like seals and sealings, terracotta figurines, plaques, ornaments and swords which belong to Kushana Dynasty (1st -3rd century CE), Gupta period (4th – 6th CE) and Vardhana Dynasty (6th -7th CE).

 Sthaneshwar Mahadev Temple Kurukshetra: The Sthaneshwar Mahadev Temple is a temple dedicated to Lord Shiva and it is just 600m away from Sheikh Chilli’s Tomb.
 The Sthaneshwar means “Abode of Shiva” and the temple is situated on the back of Jindal Park.
-According to popular belief the Sthaneshwar Mahadev Temple was the place where Pandavs prayed to Lord Shiva to seek victory in the Mahabharata War.
-The temple compound also features a Gurudwara and according to Sikh history the ninth Guru of Sikkim i.e. Shri Tegh Bahadur stayed here during his life.
+According to popular belief, the Sthaneshwar Mahadev Temple was the place where Pandavas prayed to Lord Shiva to seek victory in the Mahabharata War.
+The temple compound also features a Gurudwara and according to Sikh history, the ninth Guru of Sikkim i.e. Shri Tegh Bahadur stayed here during his life.

-These were the all-important places to visit in Kuruksherta and I personally visited all these places.
+These were the all-important places to visit in Kurukshetra and I personally visited all these places.
 I visited other temples and shrines mentioned in various travel websites.
-They were neither as attractive as places mentioned above nor they hold any significant historical prospective.
+They were neither as attractive as places mentioned above nor they hold any significant historical perspective.
 One more reason why other temples and shrines situated in Kurukshetra were not attractive as they are not maintained properly.
-Anyways this was the end of my bike trip to Kurukshetra and I hope my post would help all the travellers who are planning to visit Kurukshetra.
+Anyways this was the end of my bike trip to Kurukshetra and I hope my post would help all the travelers who are planning to visit Kurukshetra.